nguyensjsu/su18-202-t3am/README.md

 c. transaction list
 d. add new card (reload) (refer to the above api for input)
 e. add new purchase (refer to the above api for input)

+## Sprint Updates
+### 07/15/2018
+- Initial Code complete, Server is now Up and Running
+- Created 2 AWS EC instances for prod and dev
+- Created AWS RDS for data store
+- Functional getCards API
+- Functional signUp API
+- Basic plumbing works for POJO Objects such as `Purchase`, `UserProfile`, `Card`

+### 07/14/2018
+#### Dependencies
+- [ ] Set up AWS Dynamo DB (for NoSQL) to persist data.
+2 instances: 1 for prod and 1 for dev.
+- [ ] Set up the pipeline for webapp (AWS Beanstalk) includes the domain and basic hello world api.
+- [ ] [Nice to have].
+Set up CI/CD pipeline for the above webapp/noSQL in the github repo...

+#### Desired Extra Credit Sections
+- [X] Implement a "real" iOS or Android Mobile App calling the REST API
+- [ ] Deploy API to AWS in an Auto Scaled EC2 Cluster with Load Balancer
+- [ ] Deploy API to AWS as Docker Containers in Amazon Containers
+- [ ] Deploy API to AWS as Docker Containers in Amazon EKS
+- [X] Implement Web "Front-End" Deployed to Heroku for Starbucks Payment Card management